& YANG - There's a lot of Hype and Claims out there

 This trip is dependant upon minimum participant numbers and

-Wander' - Fingal to Pottsville -
+Wander' (across the border) - Fingal to Pottsville -

 Return - next ride date to be set.